 VIP Tours are another option for minimizing your waits on Rise of the Resistance.

-Although they are not an inexpensive way to skip the line, if one is in your budget, using a VIP tour guide will definitely keep your waits short on nearly every attraction at WDW.
+Although they are not an inexpensive way to skip the line, if one is in your budget, using a VIP tour guide will definitely keep your waits short on nearly every attraction at Walt Disney World.

-Stay at the Star Wars Galactic Starcruiser resort
+Stay at the Star Wars: Galactic Starcruiser resort (closing September 2023)

 Those rides are included in the cost of your stay at this new Star Wars-themed boutique resort.